-- The ability to share records and communicate with other providers safely and confidentially
+- Share records and communicate with other providers safely and confidentially

-- The ability to create and send prescriptions electronically
+- A way to create and send prescriptions electronically

-- A portal where patients can have access to their information and test results
+- Portal for patients to access to information and test results

 Sometimes there is an overlap between EMR and PMS systems but in general, the EMR system is used for assisting the practice with clinical matters, while a practice management program is used for administrative and financial matters.